adinandradrs/cezbek-engine/README.md

 ------

-In technically Cezbek Engine itself is a multipurpose service to provide :
+Technically Cezbek Engine itself is a multipurpose service to provide :

-- Cezbek APIs to serve all APIs that related to Kezbek business operation, B2B partner, and B2B customer
+- Cezbek APIs to serve all APIs that related to Kezbek business operation and B2B partner
 - Cezbek Job to serve backend job and scheduled task to support asynchronous business process
 - Cezbek Analytics to serve reporting as summary for Kezbek organization and the B2B partner